 Yeah.

-If Donald Trump is fighting with Mexico and demanding that Mexico uh uh and charging Mexico uh tariffs so that that money could be spent for the wall and demanding that Mexico do their part in preventing illegal immigration here and negotiating a new trade agreement after the disaster of NAFTA, he's pretty tough, right?
+If Donald Trump is fighting with Mexico and demanding that Mexico and charging Mexico tariffs so that that money could be spent for the wall and demanding that Mexico do their part in preventing illegal immigration here and negotiating a new trade agreement after the disaster of NAFTA, he's pretty tough, right?

 Oh, yeah, and I agree with that.

-And I warn him to be.
+And I want him to be.

 That's not my point.

-I look, I agree with you.
+Look, I agree with you.

-When I do an interview with him and he you see another side of him, and it's all part of who he really is.
+When I do an interview with him and you see another side of him, and it's all part of who he really is.

 Right.

-Um I'm more concerned, it's just more that if you don't agree with him, let's talk about when he's giving some kind of an interview, or if it's um I've even seen other people in Fox that they just don't agree with him, then he goes and he calls them rhinos.
+It's just more that if you don't agree with him, let's talk about when he's giving some kind of interview or if it's, I've even seen other people on Fox.

-And I guarantee you I don't agree with him on any everything, but I don't consider myself a rhino.
+And I guarantee you, I don't agree with him on any everything, but I don't consider myself a rhino.

 And then if it's someone else in the media, I'm just afraid we all hold our breath that he just will lose it.